 Quantification of ALA-induced PpIX Fluorescence During Brain Tumor Resection

-not have boundaries that are easy for the patients surgeon to find.
-In many cases, the
+have boundaries that are easy for the patients surgeon to find.
+In many cases, the surgeon

-surgeon can''t tell exactly where the tumor begins or ends.
-The surgeon usually can remove
+can''t tell exactly where the tumor begins or ends.
+The surgeon usually can remove most of the

-most of the patients tumor by looking at the MRI images that were taken of the patients
+patients tumor by looking at the MRI images that were taken of the patients brain before

-brain before surgery.
-However, the surgeon does not have any good way to tell if the entire
+surgery.
+However, the surgeon does not have any good way to tell if the entire tumor has been

-tumor has been removed or not.
-Removing the entire tumor is very important because leaving
+removed or not.
+Removing the entire tumor is very important because leaving tumor behind may

 View more details from ClinicalTrials.gov.